followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxFilterBuilder/5 Field/editorTemplate.md

 The condition's operation.

 ##### field(conditionInfo.setValue): function()
-A method that you should call to change the field value after the editor's value is changed.
+A method you should call to change the field value after the editor's value is changed.

 ##### field(conditionInfo.value): String | Number | Date
 The condition's data field value.